How is Family Property/Matrimonial Property Divided?

-In Alberta, the default rule is that when spouses separate all of the family property is divided equally (ie. split 50:50).
-This rule is codified in Alberta’s Family Property Act.
+In Alberta, the default rule is that when spouses separate all of the family property is divided equally (50:50).
+Family property includes everything owned by both spouses, including their assets and their debts.
+The division of family/matrimonial property is codified in Alberta’s Family Property Act.

 What is Family Property / Matrimonial Property?